LavaMoat/lavamoat.github.io/src/content/docs/guides/policy-diff.md

 ## How to review your policy?

-LavaMoat Policy is listing all powers that a package can use.
-That's what you'll find in `globals` and `builtin` fields.
+The LavaMoat Policy lists all powers that a package can use; these are the `globals` and `builtin` fields.
 It also lists which other packages are allowed for the current package to import.
 You can follow those relations to see whether a package with access to very [powerful APIs](#powerful-apis) is used by any suspicious packages as a dependency.
 See [Principle of Least Authority][PoLA]

 ### What to look for when reviewing a Policy diff?